districtr/districtr/docs/04drawing/brush.md

  - `initial: true`
 - ...and that integer `this.cursorUndo` is set to 0.

-Each object in `this.trackUndo` contains an object for each ammended feature within a user's action such that value at key `feature.id` is an object with...
+Each object in `this.trackUndo` contains an object for each amended feature within a user's action such that value at key `feature.id` is an object with...
 - `properties: feature.properties`, to keep track of population, etc